nisaface/nisaface.github.io/_posts/2014-11-12-capture_and_control.md

 ---
 layout: post
 title: "Capture and Control: Geographies of Detention and Incarceration"
+subtitle: "Geography/Criminology 3040 - Capture and Control: Geographies of Detention and Incarceration"
 category: teaching
-cover: saltpit.jpg
+image: saltpit.jpg
-bookauthor: "Geography/Criminology 3040"
-booktitle: "Capture and Control: Geographies of Detention and Incarceration"
-citation: Spring 2015
 ---

 Spring 2015